 The first variation, a White Americano, is simply an Americano with milk added to it.
 As you know, timing and proportions are essential when making an Americano.
 So how much milk should you use, and when should you add it?

 After making your Americano, add a small splash of milk.
 This milk can be warm or cold.
-You now have a white Americano, also known as white coffee.
+You now have a white Americano.

 The second variation is known as a Red Eye Americano.
 This drink contains both drip coffee and espresso, the perfect mixture to clear the reddest of eyes.

 Start by brewing three or four ounces of drip coffee.
 While this brews, prep your double shot of espresso.

 Pour the drip coffee into your drinking glass and top with a double shot of espresso.

 The third and final Americano variation we will be discussing is called an Iced Americano.

 Start by making your double shot of espresso.
 While the espresso brews pour three or four ounces of cold water into your drinking cup.